SuleimanFarah/sunpy/GSoC-2020-Raahul-Singh.md

 ### What excites me about this project?
 Why did I choose it?
 Just reading the title of the project was enough for me.
 A desire to work on problems like this is what got me into computer science and machine learning in the first place.
 To be able to work on problems in various fields of science and understand them in a way which wasn't even possible a few decades ago.
-There is a tremendous potential for applying data-driven solutions to solar physics and I wish to do my part in contributing to the effort.
+There is a tremendous potential for applying data-driven solutions to solar physics and I wish to do my part in it.
 I am a few months short of having a full year's worth of professional experience in machine learning and am well acquainted with SunPy.
 This gives me confidence that I would be able to finish this project successfully and on time.

 ### Challenges with the project